ne-5437/ne-5437/README.md

 🚀 **Exploring:**
 - The intersection of **AI, ML**, and cutting-edge hardware technologies like **NPUs** and GPU-accelerated systems.
 - Innovative solutions for embedded systems, digital design, and real-time processing.
+- **Internship at ISRO**: Contributed to LDPC encoding and decoding using belief propagation methods.

 ---